 - The Children’s Museum boasts a recent $10-million renovation with 12 exciting new galleries.

-- The Winnipeg Art Gallery is Canada’s oldest civic art gallery and celebrates its 100th anniversary starting this September.
+- The Winnipeg Art Gallery is Canada’s oldest civic art gallery and houses the world’s largest collection of contemporary Inuit art, some which is always on display

 - The Exchange District is a National Historic Site home to gorgeous Chicago-style architecture, trendy boutiques and eateries, and art galleries.